mcheang20/mcheang20.github.io/_portfolio/chatter.md

         </dd>
   </dl>
   <dl>
-      <dt class="heading">Ease of Use</dt>
+      <dt class="heading">Keeping It Simple</dt>
         <dd class="col-info">
-          We wanted users to be able to access the application without the requirement of signing in and out for quick and simple usage.
+          We wanted users to be able to access the application without the requirement of creating an account and  signing in and out for quick and simple usage.
         </dd>
   </dl>
 </div>